generalgalactic/join-us/README.md

-# Come work for galactic
+# Come work for Galactic

 We are building some fun stuff.
 We are a small team building some technology that will change how we work.
 The future is galactic.